sigopt/sigopt-examples/orchestrate/apache_spark/README.md

 This example asssumes that you have already
 [installed SigOpt Orchestrate](https://app.sigopt.com/docs/orchestrate/installation).

-Follow the steps below the run this example:
+Follow the steps below to run this example:

 ```bash
 git clone https://github.com/sigopt/sigopt-examples.git  # Clone this repo